kabk/go-theses-2022-pavlo-sharapata/content/07-bibliography.md

 </div>

-*Unit One: Spirit of the 30's, May-June 1984: An Exhibition to Celebrate the Half Centenary of the First Unit One Exhibition Held at the Mayor Gallery* Mayor Gallery (1934)  <br>
+*Unit One: Spirit of the 30's, May-June 1984: An Exhibition to Celebrate the Half Centenary of the First Unit One Exhibition Held at the Mayor Gallery*.
+Mayor Gallery (1934)  <br>

 <div class="subchapter">